official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-631. Ms Adams recorded that Lord Goldsmith had told Mr Straw that “he was concerned by reports he had received” that Mr Blair had indicated to President Bush that “he would join the US in acting without a second Security Council decision if Iraq did not comply with the terms of a resolution in the terms of the latest US draft”.206
+631. Ms Adams recorded that Lord Goldsmith had told Mr Straw that “he was concerned by reports he had received” that Mr Blair had indicated to President Bush that “he would join the US in acting without a second Security Council decision if Iraq did not comply with the terms of a resolution in the terms of the latest US draft”.[^206]

-204 Note Adams, 21 October 2002, ‘Iraq: Record of Attorney General’s Telephone Conversation with the Foreign Secretary, 18 October’.
+[^204]: Note Adams, 21 October 2002, ‘Iraq: Record of Attorney General’s Telephone Conversation with the
-205 Statement, 4 January 2011, paragraph 2.6.
+[^205]: Statement, 4 January 2011, paragraph 2.6.
-206 Note Adams, 21 October 2002, ‘Iraq: Record of Attorney General’s Telephone Conversation with the Foreign Secretary, 18 October’.
+[^206]: Note Adams, 21 October 2002, ‘Iraq: Record of Attorney General’s Telephone Conversation with the

 312

-The Report of the Iraq Inquiry632.
-In Lord Goldsmith’s view, the “draft would not be sufficient to authorise the use of force without a second resolution”.
+632. In Lord Goldsmith’s view, the “draft would not be sufficient to authorise the use of force without a second resolution”.
 He had made that clear the previous day to Mr Powell, who had suggested that he should speak to the Prime Minister.